jesse-kaufman/portfolio-site/src/content/projects/event-driven-camera-notifications/index.md

 ## Key Features

-- **Event-Driven Architecture**: The system uses event-driven principles to handle motion detection and image processing efficiently.
+- **Event-Driven Architecture** – The system uses event-driven principles to handle motion detection and image processing efficiently
-- **Image Verification**: YOLO and Google Gemini ensure accurate person detection and image description.
+- **Image Verification** – YOLO and Google Gemini ensure accurate person detection and image description
-- **Asynchronous Processing**: Timeouts and event-based triggers allow for asynchronous, non-blocking operations.
+- **Asynchronous Processing** – Timeouts and event-based triggers allow for asynchronous, non-blocking operations
-- **Flexible Notification System**: Notifications are sent to all devices, with custom smart speaker announcements for person/known person events.
+- **Flexible Notification System** – Notifications are sent to all devices, with custom smart speaker announcements for person/known person events

 ## Tech Stack

-- [eufy-security-ws](https://github.com/bropat/eufy-security-ws) - integrates Eufy Security cameras into Home Assistant
+- [eufy-security-ws](https://github.com/bropat/eufy-security-ws) – integrates Eufy Security cameras into Home Assistant
-- [Home Assistant](https://www.home-assistant.io) - provides interface to cameras and motion detections
+- [Home Assistant](https://www.home-assistant.io) – provides interface to cameras and motion detections
-- [Node-RED](https://www.nodered.org) - handles all logic for automations
+- [Node-RED](https://www.nodered.org) – handles all logic for automations
-- [YOLO](https://www.ultralytics.com/yolo) - provides AI-powered object detection
+- [YOLO](https://www.ultralytics.com/yolo) – provides AI-powered object detection
-- [YOLO web service](https://github.com/JavierMtz5/YOLOv8-docker.git) - Provides web API interface for YOLO inside Docker container
+- [YOLO web service](https://github.com/JavierMtz5/YOLOv8-docker.git) – provides web API interface for YOLO inside Docker container
-- [Google Gemini](https://gemini.google.com) - provides detailed description of image
+- [Google Gemini](https://gemini.google.com) – provides detailed description of image
-- [EMQX](https://www.emqx.com) - MQTT broker used for messaging
+- [EMQX](https://www.emqx.com) – MQTT broker used for messaging
-- [Labelme](https://labelme.io/) - used for labelling images for iterative learning
+- [Labelme](https://labelme.io/) – used for labelling images for iterative learning

 ## Workflow & system components

 ### 1. **Motion detection and initial event classification**

-- The system listens for motion events from Eufy cameras via the Home Assistant (HA) binary sensors for motion, person, known person, pet, and vehicle.
+- The system listens for motion events from Eufy cameras via the Home Assistant (HA) binary sensors for motion, person, known person, pet, and vehicle
-- When any of these motion sensors are triggered, a motion event is classified based on the sensor type (e.g., person, pet, vehicle).
+- When any of these motion sensors are triggered, a motion event is classified based on the sensor type (e.g., person, pet, vehicle)
 - The system sets a 5-second timeout after motion is detected:
-  - If the image does not change within this timeout, it fires an `image_change_timed_out` event.
+  - If the image does not change within this timeout, it fires an `image_change_timed_out` event
-  - If the image changes within 2 seconds of the motion event, it fires an `image_changed` event and publishes this on the `cameras/[camera]/event` MQTT topic.
+  - If the image changes within 2 seconds of the motion event, it fires an `image_changed` event and publishes this on the `cameras/[camera]/event` MQTT topic

 ![Motion-detected flow section in Node-RED](motion-detected.jpg)

 ### 2. **Image change and download**

-- A Home Assistant state change node monitors the camera's last event image for changes.
+- A Home Assistant state change node monitors the camera's last event image for changes
-- When a change is detected, the system begins a timeout for downloading the image.
+- When a change is detected, the system begins a timeout for downloading the image
-- After the image is downloaded, it is copied into the correct location for the camera’s last motion image entity.
+- After the image is downloaded, it is copied into the correct location for the camera’s last motion image entity
-- The timestamp for the last motion is updated, and a `download_complete` event is fired.
+- The timestamp for the last motion is updated, and a `download_complete` event is fired
-- Other flows, like [trash can detection](../ai-trash-detection/), listen for the `download_complete` event to trigger subsequent actions.
+- Other flows, like [trash can detection](../ai-trash-detection/), listen for the `download_complete` event to trigger subsequent actions

 ![Image-changed flow section in Node-RED](image-changed.jpg)